Chandler Arizona

 Chandler is represented by a mayor, a vice mayor and five city council members.
 The vice mayor is elected by the city council from among its members.
 The mayor, vice mayor and council members represent the entire city and are not elected from districts or wards.

-Kevin Hartke was elected mayor in 2017.
+Kevin Hartke was elected to his second term as mayor in 2023.

 The north central section of the city and the western "leg" of the city are within Arizona's 4th congressional district, served by Representative Greg Stanton, a Democrat.
 The rest of Chandler is within Arizona's 5th congressional district, served by Representative Andy Biggs, a Republican.